rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-ruby.md

   <img src="/img/tutorials/sending.png" alt="(P) -> [|||]" height="100" />
 </div>

-We'll call our message sender `send.rb` and our message receiver `receive.rb`.
-The sender will connect to RabbitMQ, send a single message, then exit.
+We'll call our message producer `send.rb` and our message consumer `receive.rb`.
+The producer will connect to RabbitMQ, send a single message, then exit.

 In